Odyhibit/five_strips_of_bacon/README.md

 Bacon's cipher was designed to hide text inside other text, or objects in photos.

 Each character in the hidden text requires 5 bits of information.
-Maybe weather a character is bold, or not.
-Maybe wheather a line of people in a photo have their head turned to the side or not.
+For example it could be if a character is bold, or not.
+Maybe wheather people in a photo have their head turned to the side or not.
 So why not "hide" 5 bits of information in a single character?
 Who would even notice?
 Turns out everyone.
 This is an obnoxious combination.
 This works on the markdown used by discord.
 I included a zero width space character, because adjacent similar text modifiers would break stuff.